xiancg/vfxnaming/docs/source/repositories.rst

         region3="retromandibularfossa"
     )

-When **Parsing** metadata using a rule with repeated tokens, the dictionary you get back will have the keys for the repeated token altered by an incremental digit at the end of the token name.
+When **Parsing** metadata using a rule with repeated tokens, the dictionary you get back will have the keys for the repeated Token altered by an incremental digit at the end of the token name.

 .. code-block:: python